International Air Services Commission Client Service Charter

 About the Commission

-The Commission is an independent statutory authority comprised of three people - a Chairperson and two members.
+The Commission is an independent statutory authority comprised of three part-time Commissioners—a Chairperson and two members—supported by a small secretariat.
 It is established under the International Air Services Commission Act 1992 (the Act).
-The aim of the Act is to improve the welfare of Australians by promoting economic efficiency through competitive international air services.
+The aim of the Act is to enhance the welfare of Australians by promoting economic efficiency through competition in the provision of international air services.

-Our role is to allocate capacity to Australian airlines so they can operate these international air services.
-We assess applications for capacity from airlines, using public benefit criteria in a policy statement given to us by the Minister for Infrastructure, Transport, Regional Development and Local Government.
+Our role is to allocate capacity available under Australia’s bilateral air service agreements to Australian airlines so they can operate these international air services.
+We assess applications for capacity from airlines, using public benefit criteria in a policy statement given to us by the Minister for Infrastructure and Regional Development.
 If an application meets the criteria, we make a determination granting capacity to the airline concerned.
-We also decide on airlines' applications to vary or renew determinations from time to time.
+We also decide on airlines’ applications to vary determinations, usually to allow for code sharing, and to renew determinations.

-For more straightforward cases, we have authorised our delegate, usually the Commission's executive director, to make determinations and decisions on our behalf.
-The Commission decides on the more complex applications.
-In either case, you can expect the same high level of service from us.
+For more straightforward cases, we have authorised our delegate, usually the Commission’s executive director, to make determinations and decisions on our behalf.
+The Commissioners decide on the more complex applications.
+In either case, you can expect the same high level of service from us and our staff.

 Making an application